CAPE COD MUSEUMS

 Did you know?

-The oldest wooden jail still standing is in Barnstable?
-It was built c.1690
+Did you know the oldest wooden jail still standing is in Barnstable?
+Built c.1690

-The new location of the Barnstable Historical Society, across the street from the Sturgis Library, houses a virtual treasure chest of history providing research assistance to schools, authors and the public.
+The Barnstable Historical Society, across the street from the Sturgis Library, houses a virtual treasure chest of history providing research assistance to schools, authors and the public.

 Admission and times

 Open mid-June to mid-October